-(1) Known Listed Species
+(1) Known Listed Species and (2) Known Wildlife or Fisheries Resource Concerns

 Birds

 During layout of this plan the THP area was traversed numerous times.
 Signs of possible raptor predation have been seen on the appurtenant road system.
 Some raptor nests have been seen adjacent to and within the plan area, and osprey individuals have been observed.
 No other evidence of raptors in the area has been discovered.